MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/devtools-guide-chromium/network/index.md

-# 检查 Microsoft Edge DevTools 中的网络活动
+# Inspect network activity in Microsoft Edge DevTools

-这是与检查页面的网络活动相关的一些最常用的 DevTools 功能的实践教程。
+This is a hands-on tutorial of some of the most commonly-used DevTools features related to inspecting network activity for a page.

-如果想要浏览功能，请参阅 [网络参考][DevtoolsNetworkReference] 。
+See [Network Reference][DevtoolsNetworkReference] if you want to browse features instead.

 <!--TODO: This entire section needs a Microsoft Edge DevTools re-write  -->